ryan10day/new_website/_initiates/about.md

 ---
 [HKN Information Session Slides](/assets/files/HKNInfoSessionFA16.pdf)

-Initiate Office Hour Survey
+Initiate Office Hour Selfies
 ---------------------------
-Fill out this survey after your office hours each week [here](https://goo.gl/forms/K1M7psgqb8tRkSyh1) Note, the survey changes weekly!
+Be sure to take your selfie during your office hours and share it via the DropBox link in the office!

 Initiate Olympics
 ---